A different kind of architectural practice…

 In contrast, the homes designed by Living Systems are built to exacting, state of the art, standards regarding health, durability, comfort, use of energy, and use of resources such as water, building materials and products that exceed LEED standards.
 Therefore, due to their intrinsic value, homes designed and built by Living Systems stand apart from the usual “custom” home because they provide a balance between quality living for today and a sound investment for the future.

-Mass refers to a materials’ capacity to store energy.
-Different materials have different capacities.
+Mass refers to a materials’ capacity to store energy (or heat).
+Different materials have different capacities to store this energy.
 A pound of water, for example, stores three times as much energy as a pound of wood, twice the amount of energy as concrete and over 3000 times the energy of a pound of air.

-In the winter when the sun’s energy enters the windows of a home the building mass (in particular, the walls and the concrete or tile floors) are heated up.
-Even the mass of your body responds to heating and cooling.
-It is simply a matter of balancing the temperature in the room or in our body.
-If you are sitting in front of a sunny window your body mass receives the comfort of collecting and storing the sun’s energy.
-As you walk into a cool room, you feel chilled as your stored body heat is radiated back to the materials around you.
+The key to understanding how high mass works is to realize that all materials (the mass of a building or of our body) are constantly trying to achieve a balance in temperature.
+For example, if you are sitting in front of a sunny window your body mass receives the comfort of collecting and storing the sun’s energy.
+However, if you then walk into a cool room, you feel chilled as your stored body heat is radiated back to the materials around you.

-Another important feature of this passive form of heating and cooling is that there are no drafts created by moving air.
+Another feature of a passively heated and cooled home is that there are no drafts created by moving air.
 Unlike forced air heating and cooling, this process happens almost without our being aware of it.
 All we feel is the comfort of the room as it accommodates to our needs to be heated or cooled.

-2. Excellent insulation from top to bottom.
+- Excellent insulation from top to bottom.
 Next, a passively heated and cooled home depends on a very well insulated building envelope.
 In order to effectively reduce heating and cooling loads, insulation must be installed properly throughout the building.
-Living Systems makes sure that only the best installers are used so the usual “leaks” are eliminated.
-One of the major sources of energy loss is through the foundation thus, Living Systems also makes sure that the foundation is properly insulated and sealed.

 What do we mean by a “Net-Plus Home?”